Letitia Chitty: Education

 Chitty was privately educated between 1903 and 1916, latterly at Kensington High School.
 She entered Newnham College, Cambridge in 1916, taking the first part of the Tripos.
 During World War I, as part of a British programme to identify the best female mathematics graduates and current students, she was selected for war work with Alfred Pippard at the Admiralty Air Department at age 19.
 After the war she returned to her studies, changed subject to engineering, and graduated with a titular degree from Newnham College with first class honours in the Mechanical Sciences Tripos, 1921, the first woman to do so.

 Early career

 Her early career focused on analysing the stresses of airframes, airships and civil engineering structures, initially with the Admiralty Air Department and then, after graduating, at the Air Ministry with Richard Southwell and Alfred Pippard.

 Work with Tarrant Tabor

-W. G. Tarrant, previously a timber merchant built a massive bomber at the end of World War I, the Tarrant Tabor.
+At the end of the war, W. G. Tarrant, who was previously a timber merchant, built a massive bomber: the Tarrant Tabor.
 The original biplane design had to be altered to triplane to accommodate more engines, and the Admiralty Air Department was asked to check its structural strength.
 Chitty was given this task.